mdbray/BeerMe/Part_7.md

 Those 21 years of age and over will have access to a straightforward application that gives an instant and personal recommendation for what type of beer would best fit his/her given situation, based on his/her input

 ###Who:
--Michelle Bray
+- Michelle Bray
--Jon Allured
+- Jon Allured
--Spencer Wilson
+- Spencer Wilson
--Jacob Levine
+- Jacob Levine
--Matthew Geckel
+- Matthew Geckel

 ###Auto-Documenter:
 Doxygen